Mon-Fri 7:00-15:00

 The term Yin Fire was first coined by Li Dong Yuan, a physician working in 11th century China, in his book Pi Wei Lun (Treatise on the Stomach and Spleen).
 Li Dong Yuen came up with the theory that the weakening of the Spleen and Stomach organs, as the organs responsible for converting food into Qi energy, is at the root of most of the health problems one encounters.
 He went on to say that if the Spleen and Stomach do not produce enough proper Qi energy to fill the entire body, Yin Huo (Yin Fire) will appear.
 It originates in the lower abdomen and rises upwards.

-We might associate Yin Huo with terms like chronic inflammation or autoimmune disease.
+We might associate Yin Huo with concepts such as chronic inflammation or autoimmune disease.
 The concept of Yin Huo is much broader and can also be related to chronic fatigue syndrome.

 The body is like a vessel filled with ordinary Qi energy that performs various functions within it.
 If there is not enough proper Qi energy in the vessel, it will begin to fill up with corrupted Yin Huo.
 Qi and Yin Fire are enemies, either one or the other wins.